autumnchris/resources-for-web-developers/README.md

 [Project Euler](https://projecteuler.net) | Hundreds of mathematical programming challenges that can be solved in the programming language of your choice. | Free
 [Computer Science course](https://www.khanacademy.org/computing/computer-science) on Khan Academy | A course for learning sorting algorithms and cryptography challenges in JavaScript that are ideal for interview prep. | Free
 [Sorting Algorithms Visualization Comparisons](https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html) | Animated visualizations of the functioning of various popular sorting algorithms. | Free
+[Frontend Mentor](https://www.frontendmentor.io) | A collection of several frontend projects that can be completed and shared with other developers in the community. | Free and Paid content

 **[&#8679; Back to Index](#index)**